 Have a look at our SVA Annual Report for more details and our work throughout the years!

 The Quick History!

 Christchurch was struck with a 7.1 magnitude earthquake on the 4th of September 2010.

-In response to this natural disaster, University of Canterbury student, Sam Johnson, created a Facebook group called the “Student Base for Earthquake Clean Up”.
-Sam invited friends to join him in assisting local residents with non life-saving tasks, in particular removing liquefaction around Christchurch.
+In response to this natural disaster, University of Canterbury student, Sam Johnson, created a Facebook group called the ‘Student Base for Earthquake Clean Up’ to assist local residents with non life-saving tasks.

 Sam and leaders of several UC clubs joined and together formed the ‘Student Volunteer Army’ as a collective movement of 11,000 people to help clean up the city.

 Student Volunteer Army was formed as a charitable trust which has been continually led by a student executive and guided by a board of trustees.

 Each year students organise over 50 local projects that engage 3000 students at the University of Canterbury.

 In 2017 following a request by primary schools across New Zealand, The SVA launched a nationwide ‘SVA Kids’ programme to extend the SVA spirit to primary school classrooms.